 In Canada, Amateur Radio is regulated by the federal government, specifically Innovation, Science and Economic Development Canada (formerly Industry Canada).
 A step-by-step guide on becoming an Amateur can be found on their website at: https://www.ic.gc.ca /eic/site/icgc.nsf/eng/h_07048.html#ic-subnav-2-

-While you may Amateur radio operators in Canada re not licensed.
+While you may Amateur Radio operators in Canada are not licensed.
 Rather ..

 In some countries other than Canada, the Amateur Radio is a license.
 In Canada, it is called an Amateur Radio Certificate.
 To become a radio amateur you will need to get a certificate.
 Certification requirements are different in every country with different rules, privileges, and classes of certificate.
 Basically different levels of certificates gives different privileges on the ham bands.
 The more challenging the license requirements the more privileges that are granted and the more interesting and enjoyable ham radio becomes.

 NARC can help you get your Amateur Radio Certificate by offering both Basic and Advanced level classes at various times throughout the year.